skimzor/SZ-MGB/README.md

 - Option for tactile buttons on the directional pad and A/B buttons

 # Disclaimer
-You will need to transfer components from a working Game Boy Color for this PCB to work.
+You will need to transfer components from a working Game Boy Pocket for this PCB to work.
 Please do not attempt this project if you are inexperienced in soldering; populating this PCB will require desoldering and micro-soldering surface mount components.
 You will also need to be able to read/understand the MGB schematics and be able to self-troubleshoot any issues.
 I do not take responsibility or accept blame for any damage to your Game Boy Color or for any failed attempts.

 **Note**: There are multiple revisions of the OEM MGB PCBs.
 These revisions have slight differences in passive components and their placement, but they *should* be compatible with this PCB.
-Please be able to read/understand the MGB schematics to determine OEM revision and component compability with this PCB.
+Please be able to read/understand the MGB schematics to determine NGB revision/component compability with this PCB.

-I have personally tested this PCB and successfully created a working Game Boy Pocket using components from an OEM **MGB-CPU-04**.
+I have personally tested this PCB and successfully created a working Game Boy Pocket using components from an OEM revision **MGB-CPU-04** PCB.
 All features have been confirmed as working with the unit that I have created. ***However, I cannot guarantee a fully working unit if you undertake this project as there are too many factors that can cause issues, so please acknowledge this disclaimer and order/use this PCB at your own risk.
 Unless it is a PCB design issue, I will not be providing technical support for any issues you may have.***

 # Ordering